 Often most impressive to visitors are the fruit and vegetable stands where produce is often more polished than in similar markets.
 It makes for great photos.
 And the vendors are also generous with samples of their fare, which is, of course, fresh and delightful.
 Weekends, you may just find the market actually crowded with international and out-of-town guests.

-Originally a temporary marketplace for vendors displaced by a 1933 reorganization of city marketplaces, this site used to be a warehouse for Buen Tono cigar factory.
+Originally a temporary marketplace for vendors displaced by a 1933 reorganization of city marketplaces, this site used to be a warehouse for the Buen Tono cigar factory.
 The Buen Tono church just around the corner on the Plaza de San Juan is all that remains of that once very important local manufacturer.

-For reasons known only to the vendors themselves, there’s not much by way of Mexican food.
 Lunches are primarily “baguettes,” although these can be rather good if you find yourself craving salami.
 Better baguette counters will even offer you a small glass of wine.
 Dessert can be a magnificent Italian mascarpone on a bit of toast with a dab of rather delicious rose petal jam.
 If you’re planning on lunch, remember, there are two Mercados de San Juan, and the other, Mercado de San Juan – Arcos de Belen is a very different experience.

 Nearest at 0.11 kms.